brightly-salty/qbcanon/literature/european.md

 - Franz strangles himself when Karl arrives.
 Count Von Moor dies.
     Amalia asks Karl to kill her so she won't be alone and he does.
     Karl has a poor man turn him in.

+### Greece

+#### Odysseus Elytis

+The Axion Esti of Odysseus Elytis

+Six and One Regrets for the Sky

+#### George Seferis

+Turning Point

+In the Manner of GS

+Helen

+Against Whitethorns

+### Iceland

+#### Seamus Heaney

+Death of a Naturalist

+Door Into the Dark

+#### Halldor Kiljan Laxness

+Under the Holy Mountain

+The Book of the People

+Paradise Reclaimed

+Christianity at the Glacier

 ### Ireland